-Gentle exercise strengthens the muscles around damaged joints and can help to keep them more mobile.
-So, before you resign yourself to watching someone else do all the work, it's worth trying some of the tips below that may help you to carry on and reap the health benefits.
+Thankfully there's no reason to let arthritic joints spoil your pleasure, in fact gentle exercise strengthens the muscles around damaged joints and can help to keep them more mobile.
+So, before you resign yourself to watching someone else do all the work, it's worth trying some of the tips below that may help you to carry on and reap the health benefits of gardening.

 Overdoing the digging or pruning can quickly lead to inflammation, swelling and pain, which may mean laying down your tools until the flare-up subsides.

 The secret is to exercise arthritic joints gently without subjecting them to too much stress.
 Repetitive action for any length of time is not a good idea.

 Instead, go for 'little and often' and take regular rest periods.
 Listen to your body and you should get the balance right.

 Do you suffer from bone, muscle or joint pain?
 With the support of Saga Health Insurance, members can arrange physiotherapy without seeing a GP.
 For more information, contact us today.

 The time may come when you just don't feel like gardening or you may have to spend some time resting.
 This is another occasion where it pays to plan ahead, choosing plants that will thrive without you.

 Carefully selected shrubs and herbaceous perennials, for example, need less looking after than a lot of annual bedding plants.

 Plants such as bergenias, cranesbill, lavender and periwinkle backed by shrubs such as berberis, senecio, escallonia and viburnum tinus need little looking after once they have rooted deeply.